Juanpelox/Juanpelox/README.md

 - 👋 Hi, I’m SILLY AS FUCK!!!
 - 👀 I’m interested in Games actually :3
-- 🌱 I’m currently learning HAXEFLIXEL AND LUA
+- 🌱 I’m currently learning HTML, CSS, JavaScript
 - 💞️ I’m looking to collaborate on FNF mods and Indie Games
 - 📫 How to reach me Porn